Ivy-Apps/ivy-wallet/docs/Developer-Guidelines.md

 Renders the `UI State` that the user sees, handles `user input` and transforms it to `events` which are propagated to the `ViewModel`. **Do NOT perform any business logic or computations.**

+**Motivaiton**
+- UI independent of logic.
+- Transform UI State into UI on the screen.
+- Abstracts the ViewModel from UI specifics.

 ```mermaid
 graph TD;